team3-haql/haql-rover/README.md

 ## Trouble Shooting:

 If errors are encountered while compiling delete the "build", "log", and "install" folders and try again.
-If intellisense is broken try to reopen the project.
+If intellisense is broken try to reopen the project (Traverse Layer is currently plagued with weird intellisense issues).